Gmattgreenfield/gmattgreenfield.github.io/_posts/2014-05-18-learning-sass.md

 ---
 title: "Sass"
-description: My thoughts on Sass and how I'm using it in my projects.
+excerpt: My thoughts on Sass and how I'm using it in my projects.
 published: true
 ---